yasirshahzad/cs-definitions-concepts/MongoDB/ExtentedPlan.md

 - You can also add **pagination** with `$skip` + `$limit` for "load more players."
 - You can **group by level** using `$group` and show average points per level.
 - You can **join** with a `users` collection (profile images, bios) using `$lookup`.

 ---

-Perfect! 🔥 Let's build a **Daily, Weekly, and Monthly Leaderboard** in MongoDB Aggregation.
-This is **extremely useful** for games, competitions, learning apps, fitness apps, etc.

----